clocktower-protocol/clocktower-docs/docs/concepts/01-theprotocol/02-protocol_concepts/01_three_users.md

 One of the many ways to categorize the evolution of smart contract design is by counting how many primary users exist for the basic functionality of the protocol to work.

+## What is a User?

+While we have called these entities users up to now its important to understand that they could be humans or bots.
+Due to the nature of Ethereum accounts theres also nothing stopping a user from being multiple roles at the same time although in our protocol we seek to avoid this.

 ## First Generation (One User)

 In many contracts there is a single user who interacts with the contract and the contract alone.
 Some examples of these types of protocols: